BryTheWiseGuy/vapor-game-store-cli/README.md

 ### `seed.py`

 This file contains seed data for the database.
 It seeds 20 different `Game` models to the database and two `User` models to the database that can be utilized for database testing and application usage testing.
 It also establishes a few relationships between the `User` and `Game` models in the `user_library` join table for testing functions operating on the join table.

+## Contributing

+Pull requests are welcome!
+Please feel free to reach out to me if there are specific features you'd like to see implemented!
+For major changes, please utilize the support email above to discuss what you would like to change.
+All pushes to main branch will be made upon my approval.
+Please make sure to run and update tests as appropriate.

+## License

+MIT License

+Copyright (c) 2023 Brian Ashman

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### What Goes into a README?